It’s Okay to Be Wrong: Why Anxiety Makes Mistakes Feel So Heavy for Women in Salt Lake City

 My brain is full of things that I’m not sure I can make a clear thought on.
-I’m just going for it because doing it and showing up is better than it being perfect.
+I’m just going for it because doing it and showing up is better than waiting for it to be perfect.
 I’ve been listening to the book “Think Again” by Adam Grant, and I’ve been really enjoying the concepts in it.
 One of them is our ability to be wrong and rethink what our opinion is based on the information we are given.

 It’s hard for me as a therapist to be wrong